 If you forget to make a pick, but you really wanted to make a pick, that’s a shame.
 There are many ways to remind yourself of an upcoming race.

-The 2015 and 2016 Random Fantasy Racing seasons were calculated manually using Google Sheets.
-Then, the data was imported to the RandomFantasyRacing.com you see today and matched against the real-world results and points values — it turns out that there were a few scoring errors made when points were calculated by hand.
+The 2015 and 2016 Random Fantasy Racing seasons were calculated manually using Google Sheets, like the cavemen did.
+Then, the data was imported to the RandomFantasyRacing.com you see today and matched against the real-world results and points values.
+Turns out that there were a few scoring errors made when points were calculated by hand.
+Oops!
 The 2015 spreadsheet and the 2016 spreadsheet will remain online and available for reference, but the 2015 and 2016 stats displayed on RandomFantasyRacing.com are official.

 No. Random Fantasy Racing is an independent fan project.